 Ultimately, plot and general logicality are peripheral in a movie whose sole purpose is to garner notoriety and make some cheddar.
 What’s crucial are the abundance of mutilations on display, the kind so horrific they barely have an effect on the many witnesses who continue to stroll around without a care in the world.
 Sarcasm aside, it’s pretty damn gruesome, about as grim as you’ll find in the sub-genre’s golden age.
 Simón, who owned his own independent studio in Madrid, Spain, designing many of his own special effects sequences, knows how to pile on the gore.
 Particularly gruesome is a moment in which a cornered student takes a chainsaw in the gut.
 You actually see the weapon tearing through what appears to be her waist but is actually the flesh of a real, no-fooling pig.
 When her body is later discovered you get the most shocking image in a movie crammed with them: the woman’s mutilated corpse and a mess of real internal organs slopped across the room, dripping off the walls and ceiling like a blood-based Jackson Pollock thrashed out in an abattoir.
 If it weren’t for the fact that everything in-between is so insanely ludicrous, you’d be reaching for the sick bucket.

-Being their first unrated movie at a time when blood and guts horror was a veritable goldmine for indie distributors, Pieces represented something of a breakthrough for Film Ventures, convincing Montoro that their target demographic wasn’t just a bunch of sickos out for perverse kicks as sections of the media had suggested.
+Being their first unrated movie at a time when blood and guts horror was a veritable goldmine for indie distributors, Pieces represented something of a breakthrough for Film Ventures, convincing Montoro that their target demographic weren’t just a bunch of sickos out for perverse kicks as sections of the media had suggested.
 “The Italians had a whole run of cannibal/gore movies, but I never distributed any of those pictures,” he would explain.
 “They distinctly lacked any sense of humour, either intentional or unintentional.
 To me, they weren’t entertaining.
 Pieces, most likely unintentionally, certainly has a sense of humour about it.
 And at the same time, the picture incites enough of a scream from the audience to make it pay off for the gore aspect.
 Personally, when I see things that are very explicit, I usually turn my eyes away.
 I like being scared, but I don’t like gore.
 With Pieces, though, I didn’t take my eyes off the screen, because it never affected me, maybe because the fun parts took the edge away.
 It was too ludicrous.”